Kudamasangomai/Posty_Fast_Api/notes.md

 ## Relationships

+### relationships between User and Post models

+This is a one-to-many relationship, meaning one User can have multiple Post back_populates="posts": This creates a bidirectional relationship between post and user

+### In Post model:
+- user = relationship("User" ,back_populates="posts")

+### In User Model
+- posts = relationship("Post", back_populates="user")

 ## Authentication

 ### HTTP Basic Auth
 - the simplest way to authenticate using username and password
 - HTTPBasic Instance creates a security dependency that ensures clients provide a username   and password using HTTP  Basic Authentication.